 4) Feel the Magic at Hong Kong Disneyland

 There’s nowhere quite like The Happiest Place in Hong Kong!
 The city’s Mouse House has its own special charm, with unique rides, fengshui touches, and secret easter eggs.

 Don’t miss the Hong Kong-exclusive Iron Man Experience, where you’ll whiz with Tony Stark over Hong Kong’s skyline, or the new Mystic Manor, a twist on the classic Haunted Mansion.
 We also loved the dazzling nighttime parade — sure to delight kids young and old!

-How to get there: From Sunny Bay MTR Station, transfer to the Disneyland Resort Line and walk 5 mins, following the signs.
+How to get there: From Sunny Bay MTR Station, transfer to the Disneyland Resort Line and walk 5min, following the signs (Google Maps)

 6) Da Siu Yan (Villain-Hitting)

 Approaching the bridge at Causeway Bay, you’ll come across a strange sight: Elderly women violently whacking slippers on the ground.
 This is da siu yan, or villain-hitting, a form of folk magic where you curse your enemies (kinda).